vivek34561/CardiocareAI/README.md

-Here’s your updated README with the new details you gave me, keeping it structured and polished:

----

 # 🫀 Heart Disease Prediction & AI Diet Assistant

 A **full-stack Streamlit web application** that predicts heart disease risk using advanced ML models and provides **AI-powered diet, lifestyle, and medical recommendations**.